aplater/soc2-compliance/policies/media.md

         1. The device must be secured using a password, pin, fingerprint or equivalent security mechanism.
 Avoid the use of unlock pattern to unlock your device.

-        1. The device must only connect to secure and encrypted wireless networks
+        1. The device must only connect to secure and encrypted wireless networks.

-        1. The device's Bluetooth capability must be turned off when not in use
+        1. The device's Bluetooth capability must be turned off when not in use.

-        1. When using the device in public areas, the owner must take measures to ensure that the data cannot be read or accessed by unauthorized persons.
-Be aware of shoulder surfing.
+        1. The the owner must take measures to ensure that the data cannot be read or accessed by unauthorized persons.
+Be aware of shoulder surfing when using the device in public areas.

         1. Patches and updates must be installed regularly.

         1. It is prohibited to:

             a.
-Allow device access for anyone except its owner
+Allow device access for anyone except its owner.

             a.
-Store illegal materials on the device
+Store illegal materials on the device.

             a.
-Jailbreak or root your mobile phone
+Install unlicensed software and use unauthorized apps stores.

             a.
-Install unlicensed software and use unauthorized apps stores
+Locally store company's sensitive data.

             a.
-Locally store company's sensitive data
+Transfer organizational data to other devices which have not been approved by the organization.

              a.
-Transfer organizational data to other devices which have not been approved by the organization.
+Jailbreak or root your mobile phone.

     i.
 The organization must reserve the right to view, edit, and/or delete any organizational information that is stored, processed or transferred on the device.